indrabasak/swagger-deepdive/README.md

 `LionController`, `ParrotController`, `TigerController`, and `ToucanController`.
 The backend services are supported by HSQLDB, an in-memory database, and JPA.

 The menagerie application is based on Springfox 2.6.1 version.
-You can find more about the different Swagger customizations of this project [here.](https://github.com/indrabasak/swagger-deepdive/wiki)
+You can find more about different Swagger/Springfox customizations, please refer to the [Wiki page.](https://github.com/indrabasak/swagger-deepdive/wiki)

 ### Build
 Execute the following command from the parent directory to build the project: